Huntington Beach, CA 92647

 - Q: What services do you offer?
 (E.g.: consulting, testing, reports, site inspections etc.)

-- A: Expert Witness, Deadly/Excessive Force, & Police Practices Consultant, Submission of Rule 26 Reports.
+- A: Expert Witness, Deadly/Excessive Force, & Police Practices Consultant, Risk Management Consultation, Case Management for Trial, Submission of Rule 26 Reports.

 - Q: What is your hourly rate to consult with an attorney?